aaronjszy/adhdclock/README.md

 ```

 ## TODO
-  - Treat event start AND end as separate "events"
   - Persist event data so we dont lose state when switching apps
   - When the timer is within x minutes, show seconds
   - Replace MyDate with Date and a custom date class with static methods